Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-maps.md

-# Sequences, comprehensions, and lambdas
+# Sequences and dictionaries

-An understanding of data handling in Python begins with an understanding of *sequences*, which are ordered sets of data.
+An understanding of data handling in Python begins with an understanding of *sequences* and *mapping types*.
+Sequences hold ordered sets of data.
 Think of an array holding an ordered set of integers or a string holding an ordered set of characters.
 Each item in the array or string occupies a specific position, and each has a specific index (0-based, of course).
-After sequences come [comprehensions](https://medium.com/better-programming/list-comprehension-in-python-8895a785550b) and [lambda functions](https://www.w3schools.com/python/python_lambda.asp), which make sequences easier to work with.

-In this lesson, you will learn about the most common types of sequences.
-You will learn how to create them and how to manipulate them.
-Then you will learn how to use comprehensions and lambda functions (also known as *anonymous functions*) to make working with sequences even easier.
+Mapping types,by contrast, store unordered sets of data.
+The most common example of a mapping type is the dictionary, which holds key-value pairs.
+You can retrieve a value from a dictionary by specifying a key, but you can't retrieve a value by index.

 ## Sequences

 Python supports a variety of data types, including strings, integers, floating-point numbers, and Booleans.
 It also supports sequences, which hold collections of data.
 The three most common sequences are:

 - Lists, which are similar to arrays in other programming languages
-- Tuples, which are like lists, but are immutable (meaning they can't be changed)
+- Tuples, which are immutable lists (meaning they can't be changed)
 - Strings, which are sequences of characters

 Sequences invariably play a role in data handling in Python because they support a rich and very concise syntax for slicing and dicing data.
 To understand sequences, let's start by learning about lists.